VorTECHsa/python-sdk/CONTRIBUTING.md

 ```bash
 $ ./docs/serve_docs.sh
 ```
-…and open http://localhost:8000 in your web browser.
+…and view the docs at http://localhost:8000 in your web browser.

 :tada: Now you're ready to create a new branch, add a feature or fix a bug, then send us a pull request! :tada:

+## Contributing Code

+A good pull request:
+-  Is clear.
+-  Follows the existing style of the code base (PEP-8).
+-  Has comments included as needed.
+-  A test case that demonstrates the previous flaw that now passes with the included patch, or demonstrates the newly added feature.
+-  If it adds/changes a public API, it must also include documentation for those changes.

 ## Style guide